RMITLibrary/easy_cite/markdown/chicagob.md

 #### Reference list entry - shareable URL generated by the AI tool:

+Reference lists generally do not include AI-generated text.
+In cases where you need to cite an AI conversation, follow the format provided below.
+If you're unsure, check with your lecturer.
+If an AI conversation is included in a bibliography or reference list, it should be cited under the name of the publisher or developer, not under the tool’s name, and must include a publicly accessible URL.

 ##### Rule

-> {.hanging-indent}Author.
+> {.hanging-indent}Developer.
 Year.
-Name of tool.
-Version (if available).
-Month Day, Year.
-URL.{/.hanging-indent}
+Response to "Prompt."
+Name of AI Tool Version Number, Month Day.
+URL to copy of transcript.{/.hanging-indent}

 ##### Example

-> {.hanging-indent}OpenAI.
-2023.
-ChatGPT.
-May 24 version.
-June 26, 2023. https<nolink>://chat.openai.com/share/81f2e81f-f137-41b6-9881-39af1672ae3c. {/.hanging-indent}
+> {.hanging-indent}Anthropic.
+2026.
+Response to "List five key principles for creating accessible web interfaces for users with visual impairments."
+Claude (Sonnet 4.5), January 9.
+URL to copy of transcript {/.hanging-indent}

 #### Reference list entry - non-shareable AI-generated content:

+If there is no shareable link, you should include details about the tool used in the text, for example:  The following recommendations for implementing accessible design practices were generated by Claude (Anthropic) on 9th January 2026 in response to the prompt "list five key principles for creating accessible web interfaces for users with visual impairments."

+If you do need to include in reference list, follow this rule and example.

 ##### Rule

 > {.hanging-indent}Author.
 Year. *Name of tool*.
 Version (if available).
 Month Day, Year.
 URL.
-Appendix.{/.hanging-indent}
+How content was used.{/.hanging-indent}

 ##### Example

 > {.hanging-indent}Anthropic.
 2024. *Claude*.
 January 22, 2024. https://claude.ai/chats.
-See Appendix for prompt used and output generated.{/.hanging-indent}
+Edited for clarity.{/.hanging-indent}

 #### How to reference AI-generated images